"I Hate Being A Nurse." I Get it, And It Doesn't Have To Be This Way.

 I did what a lot of people do in overwhelming situations.
 I worked harder and pursued more education.
 I wanted to conquer the stress of nursing and get a sense of mastery over it.
 I felt like, if I advanced more, and learned more, at some point in the future nursing would feel manageable.

-When I was stressed out, I followed the self-care advice.
+When I was stressed out, I followed all the self-care advice.
 I did yoga.
 I exercised a lot to the point that I was running ultramarathons regularly.
 I used emotion regulation techniques.
 I spent time with friends and family.
 I went to bed early.
 I cut down my alcohol intake and watched my diet.

 Long story short, it didn’t work.